ahmed-andalib/Engl681_project/README.md

 - Code was tested with Python 3

 ## Usage
-This project code purely for academic purpose and is free to use without any restrictions.
+This project code is purely for academic purpose not intended to be published or distributed as published work for any commercial or non-commercial putpose and is free to use without any restrictions.
 Parts of the codes were refactored from other reserachers' work and should be properly acknowledged and cited.
+Please